Walsh article from 1924 |

 William Bollaert's notes on Tonkawa 1843 revisited

 Some of the points here have already been touched on above (William Bollaert's 1843 eye witness account; news reports of the Tonkawa in Bastrop).
-But given O'Dell is specifically claiming that Walsh meant 1842-1844 (it's not totally clear what Walsh meant) this topic needs to be revisited, especially as it is primary / eye-witness accounts of the Tonkawa being in Bastrop, not Austin.
+But given O'Dell is specifically claiming that Walsh meant 1842-1844, this topic needs to be revisited, especially as it is primary / eye-witness accounts of the Tonkawa being in Bastrop, not Austin.

 William Bollaert, writer, chemist, geographer, and ethnologist traveled through Texas in 1842 to 1843.
 His detailed journals (posthumously compiled into a book in 1956) provide a primary source of information on Texas during its early days as a republic; his journal includes notes on Tonkawa, including one on one meetings.
 (William Bollaert's Texas, paperback printing 1989)